probably seen this interesting effect of two or more overlapping photos on the

 Place the image of the forest above the man’s portrait.
 Keeping the forest layer selected, press the Control key and click on the Layer Clipping Mask of the layer below (the one with the portrait).
 You will see the marching ants selection of the man’s silhouette on the forest layer.

-Select the layer which contains the cutout portrait with Clipping mask.
+Select the layer which contains the cutout portrait with a clipping mask.
 Make a copy (Control-J) and drag and drop it above the forest layer.

 Let’s make the portrait monochromatic to fit the forest image color palette.
 Keeping the portrait layer selected, move to Image > Adjustments > Desaturate or just press Shift-Control-U, converting our image to grayscale.